 Mlife Rewards Mastercard Review & Analysis

-The leak was spot on with what to expect from this card.
-As I mentioned before, points appear to be worth $.01 each, but they can only be used for Express Comps or FREEPLAY, meaning you are tying them to Mlife Rewards.
-Basically, you are earning less than you should considering you can get a 2% cashback card and then what you do earn is tied to the program.
-There is the benefit of also earning tier credits, which could be nice to top off your status, but I think this will only appeal to a select few.
+While this card does little to innovate, it could be good for someone enveloped in the Mlife ecosystem.
+For example, points are worth $.01 each, but they can only be used for Express Comps or FREEPLAY, meaning you are tying them to Mlife Rewards.
+Basically, you are earning less than you should considering you can get a 2%+ cashback card that gives you actual cash.
+There is the benefit of also earning tier credits, which could be nice to top off your status, but I think this will only appeal to a very select few.

-For many, the allure of free parking and Pearl status will be a reason to consider this card, but remember that the Hyatt Visa Signature card earns more valuable Hyatt points (although I wouldn’t use it as a daily spender) and gives Hyatt Platinum status.
-That Hyatt Platinum status can currently be matched to Mlife Rewards Gold which is a tier above Pearl.
-Yes, the Hyatt card has an annual fee, but it is waived the first year and you get a free night annually which can be valuable.
+For many, the allure of free parking and Pearl status will be a reason to consider this card, but remember that the World of Hyatt Credit Card from Chase gives you Discoverist status which can currently be matched to the same Pearl status this card gets.
+Yes, the Hyatt card has an annual fee, but it comes with a MUCH more valuable sign-up bonus and perks like free nights and more.